The Who, What and How of Building a Customer Experience Strategy

 A customer experience strategy is creating a plan to provide a holistic view of interactions a customer will have with brands that are relevant, personalized and meaningful, according to Arpit Jain, VP of delivery at Nerdery.
 “This is also with the aim,” he said, “to provide a superior experience to customers, and thereby help brands achieve their business goals.”

 At the highest level, a customer experience strategy supports organizations in defining, creating and aligning on a shared aspiration of their brand’s values.
-It considers how those values manifest into meeting and exceeding the needs of customers, clients, partners and employees across interactions, curated to the moment, according to Amanda Goodwin, senior vice president of head of experience design at Ansira.
+It considers how those values manifest into meeting and exceeding the needs of customers, clients, partners and employees across interactions, curated to the moment, according to Amanda Goodwin, head of experience design at Ansira.
 “As a result, developing a customer experience strategy is more than an approach or process to be implemented, but rather is a catalyst to help drive change within an organization, breaking down department and product owner silos to produce an iterative and measurable approach to actioning meaningful experiences,” she said.

 Customer experience strategies curate and design for needs across all moments of a journey, striking the right balance of meeting customer needs and driving measurable business results, Goodwin added, with a clear understanding of business requirements and operational demand with necessary processes and technology.